Angular2Guy/ngx-simple-charts/projects/ngx-simple-charts/README.md

 # NgxSimpleCharts

 This is a small chart library for Angular based on D3js.
 It currently supports single line and multi line charts with a legend.
+Bar charts are now supported too.
 Its purpose is to enable fast updates to new Angular versions.
 To enable the fast updates and due to limited time the library will continue have a small feature set.

 ## Minimum Supported Angular Version
 Angular 12 (ivy only)